XiongPengNUS/rsome/docs/_site/dro_rsome.md

 Here, \\(\mathcal{H}\_{\mathcal{C}}: [S] \mapsto \mathcal{C}\\) is a function such that \\(\mathcal{H}_{\mathcal{C}}= \mathcal{E}\\) maps the scenario \\(s\\) to the only event \\(\mathcal{E}\\) in \\(\mathcal{C}\\) that contains \\(s\\), and \\(\mathcal{J} \subseteq [J]\\) is an index subset of random components \\(\tilde{z}_1\\),..., \\(\tilde{z}_J\\) that the affine adaptation depends on.
 In the remaining part of the guide, we will introduce the RSOME code for specifying the event-wise ambiguity set and recourse adaptation rules.

-## Introduction to the `rsome.dro` environment <a name="section3.2"></a>
+## Introduction to the `rsome.dro` Environment <a name="section3.2"></a>

-In general, the `rsome.dro` modeling environment is very similar to `rsome.ro` discussed in the section [Introduction to the <code>rsome.ro</code> environment](get_start#section1.2), so almost all array operations, indexing and slicing syntax could be applied to `dro` models.
+In general, the `rsome.dro` modeling environment is very similar to `rsome.ro` discussed in the section [Introduction to the <code>rsome.ro</code> Environment](get_start#section1.2), so almost all array operations, indexing and slicing syntax could be applied to `dro` models.
 The unique features of the `dro` model mainly come from the scenario-representation of uncertainties and a different way of specifying the event-wise adaptation of decision variables.

 ### Models
 Similar to the `rsome.ro` modeling environment, the `dro` models are all defined upon `Model` type objects, which are created by the constructor `Model()` imported from the sub-package `rsome.dro`.